Want the audio version of this post? Listen here:

 The B Corp movement epitomizes this shift in good-for-the-world business, and we hope you’re as excited as we are to support what it stands for!

-Sam Shonfeld is from Chicago, IL and is currently a senior at Washington University in St. Louis.
-He’s passionate about corporate impact, he loves backpacking and being active, and he strives to positively affect the people and the world around him.
+Sam Shonfeld is from Chicago, IL, and is currently living in DC working at a digital marketing agency.
+He’s passionate about corporate impact, loves backpacking and being active, and strives to positively affect the people and world around him.